klever-io/kleverchain-js/README.md

 The SDK module provides a quick and easy way to make contract calls to the blockchain directly.

+For a more detailed and organized documentation, please visit the official [Kleverchain SDK Documentation](https://klever.gitbook.io/kleverchain-sdk/) website.

 ### Installation

 ```bash